Video: Practical Tips for Privacy and Cookie Governance

 Ben Isaacson

-The second thing is to really vet each partner, that you’re allowing to place a pixel tag on your website, and specifically, whether they have sub processors or partners that they work with — the key term of art is piggybacking.
+The second thing is to really vet each partner that you’re allowing to place a pixel tag on your website, and specifically, whether they have subprocessors or partners that they work with — the key term of art is piggybacking.
 You don’t want any cookie, you know, pixel partner of yours to allow a third party to also place a pixel because they can just automatically enable that to happen.
-And I’ve unfortunately seen a number of cases where it was unknown to a publisher or advertiser that some other company was sitting on top of their website collecting data potentially for retargeting on another media.
-So getting a list of those partners and an understanding what really what their core purposes are, and if there are tertiary purposes, beyond just what you’re hiring them for that, that could be that data could be used for.
+I’ve unfortunately seen a number of cases where it was unknown to a publisher or advertiser that some other company was sitting on top of their website collecting data potentially for retargeting on other media.
+So getting a list of those partners and an understanding what really what their core purposes are, and if there are tertiary purposes beyond just what you’re hiring them for, that could be what that data could be used for.
 And again, coming back to this notion of within the California law in particular, is this partner a vendor?
 Or are they like a service provider?
 Or are they a third party?
 And this is a very important distinction to make.
 And that’s why the third category is contracts.

 So, in the contract, that must be crystal clear.
-Is this a service provider relationship?
+Is this a service-provider relationship?
 Or am I essentially selling my data to you under the CCPA?
-And how do we work through managing that opt out or, you know, or data deletion or any other kind of sales requirements that that are now inherent in the CCPA, which is adtech really the federal law at this point?
+And how do we work through managing that opt-out or, you know, data deletion or any other kind of sales requirements that are now inherent in the CCPA, which is adtech really the federal law at this point?

 Teresa Troester-Falk

-And so you spoke a lot to the use of tools.
+And so you spoke a lot about the use of tools.
 And I think this is, this is new for us, right?
-You and I have grown up in this space, have been in it for 20 plus years.
+You and I have grown up in this space and have been in it for 20-plus years.
 We didn’t have the luxury of automated tools.
 We were using Word documents and spreadsheets and policies and procedures.
-And so it’s not a panacea and it doesn’t solve all the issues, but it’s solving a lot of a problems and creating more efficiency.
-At BlueSky Privacy we do view it as our job to stay on top of this ever changing privacy tech ecosystem and help you properly evaluate tools out there and effectively optimize your use of them so that they don’t end up being shelf ware.
+And so it’s not a panacea, and it doesn’t solve all the issues, but it’s solving a lot of problems and creating more efficiency.
+At BlueSky Privacy, we do view it as our job to stay on top of this ever-changing privacy tech ecosystem and help you properly evaluate tools out there and effectively optimize your use of them so that they don’t end up being shelfware.
 So thank you, Ben, for joining us.
 Again, this is excellent.
 And for those of you looking for compliance support, we’re here to help you.

 Are you ready to demonstrate compliance with the CCPA, the GDPR, or other privacy laws?
 The key is operational know-how, a practical plan, and privacy expertise.